vegetableman/blog/content/posts/interfaces/index.md

 <div class="br"></div>

+Besides showing history of actions, it would be great if the past actions could be undo'd.
 This requires backend changes but the list of undo-able actions could possibly be limited to last 10 changes.

 Out in the real world, when you are travelling and get lost somewhere, it's reassuring to know that you can always go back to a familiar place and start all over again.
 Similarily, the user could always go back to a previous state and start over.